We would be glad to design a removals service, directly tailored to your needs for your move to Hamburg & Schleswig-Holstein.

 • Individually designed removals package to suit your every need

 • Collection from anywhere within the UK

 • A full survey by one of our European Removals Specialists

 • Electronic and photographic inventories utilising handheld computers and digital cameras.

-Are you relocating to Schleswig-Holstein?
-Is retiring to Hamburg your aim?
 We are here to help you make your moving experience as smooth as possible!

 Schleswig-Holstein is the northernmost state of Germany, located close to Denmark.
 Its capital city is Kiel, which lies 90 kilometres north of Hamburg, and has held the Olympic sailing competitions twice.
 The Baltic Sea coast is in the east of the state, and is marked by fjords, bays and cliffs.
 The North Frisian Islands and the Schleswig-Holstein North Sea coast form the Schleswig-Holstein Wadden Sea National Park, the largest national park in Central Europe.
 The state is divided into 11 districts, also known as Kreises.
 There are four separate urban districts- an administrative unit within a larger city- Kiel is an example.
 Schleswig-Holstein is a real forerunner in Germany’s growing renewable energy industry.
 In 2014, Schleswig-Holstein became the first state to cover all of its electric power demand with renewable sources.
 There are three Universities in the region, and Kiel is home to the state’s own parliament and government.
 Danish, German and North Frisian are the official language of Schleswig-Holstein, with Low German still being used in some parts of the state.
 The coat of arms shows two lions and the leaf of a nettle.
 The motto of Schleswig-Holstein is “up ewich ungedeelt” which means “forever undivided”.